burningtree/awesome-json/README.md

 * [JSON-RPC](http://www.jsonrpc.org/) - A stateless, light-weight remote procedure call (RPC) protocol.
 * [JSON Web Tokens](http://jwt.io/) - A compact URL-safe means of representing claims to be transferred between two parties.
 * [JSON Resume](https://jsonresume.org/) - The open source initiative to create a JSON-based standard for resumes.
+* [JsonML](http://www.jsonml.org/) - A compact format for transporting XML-based markup as JSON which allows it to be losslessly converted back to its original form.
+* [JSONP](http://www.json-p.org/) - Safer cross-domain Ajax with JSON-P/JSONP.

 ## Libraries
 **C**